 The session ended with DSM’s Christian Martin revealing the latest on EPA+DHA rich algal oil, which is the company’s latest development to respond to the supply gap.
 Joining forces with Evonik, the joint venture is called Veramaris and is headquartered in the Netherlands.
 The aim is to produce a future proof source of omega-3 EPA+DHA from algal oil and the venture’s capital expenditure will amount to around US$200 million over the next 2-3 years.
 Martin closed with noting the environmental and health benefits of this new oil.

 The final session of the conference opened with global feed company Cargill’s Willie Loh carrying on the theme of alternative and novel sources of omega-3’s.
 Cargill’s efforts are focusing on Canola oils, developing closed loop production systems.
-With R&D starting in 2000 by BASF, Cargill now operates 3 aqua nutrition research centers, as well as 52 crush and 70 refining plants.
+With R&D starting in 2000 by BASF, Cargill now operates 3 aqua nutrition research centres, as well as 52 crush and 70 refining plants.
 There is strict stewardship throughout the supply chain and a feeding test conducted in Chile with identical levels of long chain omega-3’s from either fish oil or EPA/DHA canola oil alone produced comparable results.

 As mentioned earlier, China is the market of interest and IFFO’s China Director, Maggie Xu presented the countries latest production and trade figures, painting a vivid picture of the overall economy.
 China’s economy is heading for a slower but steadier growth with government focus shifting to improving the quality and efficiency of growth, drawing on strength from consumption, services sector and innovation.
 With scarcity of raw materials for fishmeal, consolidation and overseas expansion are expected in the coming years, with half the fishmeal in the China market predicted to come from the top 5 producing consumers.
 Guided by Chinese government’s preferential policies, technical progress will bring revolutionary changes to China’s aquaculture industry, which is moving towards the deeper and open seas and relying more and more on compound feed rather than trash fish feeding.
-According to China’s development plan, fishmeal consumption will grow by 50,000-100,000 tons a year in the coming 5 years to fulfill the off-shore aquaculture demand.
+According to China’s development plan, fishmeal consumption will grow by 50,000-100,000 tons a year in the coming 5 years to fulfil the off-shore aquaculture demand.
 In pig farming, leading enterprises are speeding up the expansion in key development regions and as a result the pig industry’s capacity is recovering gradually.
 Consolidation stabilizes inventory, irons out pig price fluctuations and prepares for introduction of hog future market.
 By now, the general consensus in market is that pig feed is fuelling this year’s fishmeal consumption in China.

 GOED’s Adam Ismail shifted focus back to the omega-3 market, stating that demand is starting to accelerate again with concentrated forms of omega-3 growing fastest, while dietary supplements are adding the most volume and infant formula is the fastest growing segment globally.
 Again, Asia is the dominant focus of consumption, with China in the lead.
 Demand for crude oil is also accelerating, in a market still dominated by anchovy and like species, but squid is the fastest growing source.
 The demand for crude oil is still dominated by supplements, with pharma coming next.
 Ismail ended by noting some foreseeable events that could impact demand.
-The first is an upcoming decision in the US on the import and distribution of ethy ester and triglyceride omega-3 concentrates.
+The first is an upcoming decision in the US on Amarin Pharma’s challenge to the import and distribution of ethy ester and triglyceride omega-3 concentrates.
 The second is in China where 8 companies are seeking approval for omega-3 based pharmaceuticals for triglyceride reduction.
 And lastly, results from the VITAL trial could be negative and impact the market in the short-term.

 The last presentation of the conference was given by Christine Delivanis (Charles River Associates), who took a fresh approach by looking at how to shift the market paradigm of fishmeal.
 Delivanis opened by looking at what a valued and superior product fishmeal is and how perception could be moved away from its traditional use.
 She highlighted examples of how the coffee industry has used language to differentiate products and prices, and how The Napa Valley area achieves premium pricing through cluster benefits.
 By collaborating as an industry, there can be mutual benefits towards the creation of long-term value.